Updated on December 10, 2024.

 Risks in pregnancy

-So far, the A and B antigens have played a role in disease risk.
+Research has suggested that the A and B antigens play a role in disease risk.
 But what about the Rh factor?
-Rh factor comes into play during pregnancy, particularly if the pregnant person has Rh-negative blood and the fetus’s blood is Rh-positive.
+Rh factor comes into play during pregnancy, particularly if the mother has Rh-negative blood and the fetus’s blood is Rh-positive.

-It’s known as Rh incompatibility.
+This is a condition known as Rh incompatibility.
 Usually, the pregnant person’s blood is separate from the fetus’s blood.
 But during childbirth and in other cases, such as amniocentesis, the blood can mix.
-Then, the pregnant person’s immune system attacks the fetus’s red blood cells.
+(Amniocentesis is a procedure in which some of the fluid in the uterus is removed with a needle and syringe in order to test it.)
+When pregnant people with Rh-negative blood have a fetus with Rh-positive blood, their immune system attacks the red blood cells of their fetus.

 “The body doesn’t usually react much during a first pregnancy,” notes Bell.
-“But in subsequent pregnancies it can be a problem.”
+“But in subsequent pregnancies, it can be a problem.”
 That’s because the first baby is born before antibodies have a chance to develop against the baby’s Rh-positive blood.
 Once formed, the antibodies stay in the body.
-(Antibodies are disease-fighting cells in the immune system.)
+(Antibodies are disease-fighting proteins made by the immune system.)

-Symptoms of Rh incompatibility may be mild, causing jaundice or low muscle tone.
-For more serious cases, complications for the baby can include:
+Symptoms of Rh incompatibility may be mild, causing jaundice (too much of a yellow pigment called bilirubin in the blood, which causes the eyes and skin to turn yellow) or low muscle tone.
+For more serious cases, complications to the baby can include:

 - Lethargy